Catherine Hall (nurse): Early life and education

 Hall was born on 19 December 1922 in Sheffield, England.
 Her father was the chief constable in Rotherham, which is where she moved when she was still a child.
 Hall went to school at Hunmanby School for Girls at Filey, Yorkshire and then went on to study nursing at Leeds General Hospital.

-Career and achievements
+Nurse training and early career

 Hall knew from the age of 14 that she wanted to be a nurse, but her parents were against this.
-It was after World War II broke out that she began her career at Birmingham Children's Hospital where she started her pre-training.
-After this she became ward sister at Leeds General Infirmary where she was the youngest person to fill that role at age 22, later rising to Night Superintendent and Assistant Matron by age 28.
-Hall spent some time in Canada and the United States (1951–52) on a travelling fellowship.
+It was after World War II broke out that she began her career at Birmingham Children's Hospital where she started her nurse training.
+Hall made the move from Birmingham to Leeds to be closer to her mother who had become ill.
+1941-1944 Hall undertook nurse training at Leeds General Infirmary, registering as a nurse in June 1944.
+She then undertook Part 1 midwifery training at Leeds Maternity Hospital.

+Hall interrupted her midwifery studies to become Ward Sister at Leeds General Infirmary where she was the youngest person to fill that role at age 22; she was responsible for a women’s surgical ward of 36 beds.
+She then completed Part 2 of her midwifery training at Moorgate General Hospital, Rotherham, returning to Leeds General Infirmary for various roles before becoming Night Superintendent in 1950 by age 28.

+Hall was the first recipient of a travelling fellowship awarded by the United Leeds Hospitals' Board of Governors in 1950.
+She spent six months 1951-1952, studying nursing in Canada and the United States.
+Upon her return she became Assistant Matron at the Leeds General Infirmary.
+She was soon awarded another scholarship in 1954, this time by the Joint Committee of the Order of St. John and British Red Cross.
+Hall took the year long nursing administration (i.e. management) course at the Royal College of Nursing.